Knox v. Service Employees International Union, Local 1000: Dissent

 Justice Breyer, joined by Justice Kagan, dissent.
 Breyer agrees with SEIU that “lobbying the electorate” is a contract negotiation.
 As support, the San Francisco native cites a California statute permitting unions to engage in political lobbying.
 Agreeing with Sotomayor that the majority answered an unasked constitutional question, Breyer believes the majority's opt in requirement is “directly contrary to precedent.”
 Finally, Breyer laments that the majority's opinion is “virtually guaranteed” to “play a central role in the ongoing, intense political debate” regarding Right to Work laws.

 Reactions

 The editors of the New York Times disliked the outcome, decrying that "the legal approach is indistinguishable from politics."
 Erwin Chemerinsky called Knox the term's "biggest sleeper case".
-Chermerinsky would latter write that Knox should be read to increase union political power.
+Chermerinsky would later write that Knox should be read to increase union political power.
 Michael Dorf disliked Justice Alito's "broadly anti-union rhetoric".
 Students on the Harvard Law Review called the case "undoubtedly represents a watershed moment in the field of union campaign finance" and welcomed "a restraint on government power to rig the marketplace of ideas".

 The court would soon extend First Amendment protections against unions in Harris v.
 Quinn (2014).
 California Proposition 32 again failed to limit union payroll deductions in the 2012 general election.